miguelmota/ethereum-development-with-go-book/en/account-balance/README.md

 # Account Balances

-Reading the balance of an account is pretty simple; call `ethclient.BalanceAt` passing the account address and optional block number.
+Reading the balance of an account is pretty simple; call the `BalanceAt` method of the client passing it the account address and optional block number.
+Setting `nil` as the block number will return the latest balance.

 ```go
 account := common.HexToAddress("0x71c7656ec7ab88b098defb751b7401b5f6d8976f")